 Sergio Leone has a history of getting snubbed by the Academy.
 Things were no different in 1966 when the Italian director's third installment of his Dollars Trilogy failed to garner a single nomination.
 Many critics consider The Good, the Bad and the Ugly the finest Western ever made.
 It certainly could have earned the auteur an Oscar, and the fact that Leone has never even been nominated for any of his epic films is a cinematic crime.

-#10 on The Greatest Movie Themessee more on The Good, the Bad and the Ugly
+#87 on The Most Rewatchable Moviessee more on The Good, the Bad and the Ugly

 Gene Kelly made a lot of musicals.
 Singin' in the Rain may have been his finest.
 The 1952 musical within a musical was nominated for Best Score and Best Supporting Actress.
 Kelly got shut out completely, and even though the film is cited by AFI as the greatest musical ever made, it failed to garner a Best Picture nod.
 At the very least, the film probably should have won the award for Best Score, which went to With a Song in My Heart that year.